Honda HR-V SUV - MPG, running costs & CO2

 Servicing

-HR-V buyers can choose a fixed-price servicing package, paying either an upfront amount or spreading the cost over monthly installments.
+HR-V buyers can choose a fixed-price servicing package, paying either an upfront amount or spreading the cost over monthly instalments.
 This can provide a discount and make it easier to budget for routine maintenance during the first few years of ownership.